Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 While collecting the profile at any time is useful, it is sometimes hard to catch the problem on the client at just the right moment.
-For example, if a particular query causes a memory leak or performace issues, by the time you can schedule the `Generic.Client.Profile` artifact, the client may have already restarted or is too busy to actually collect the artifact.
+For example, if a particular query causes a memory leak or performance issues, by the time you can schedule the `Generic.Client.Profile` artifact, the client may have already restarted or is too busy to actually collect the artifact.